danoc/danoc/_drafts/07-07-2015-better-selectors.md

 (By.CSS_SELECTOR, '[data-test-section="dialog-login-submit-btn"]')
 ```

+This approach is preferred because it decouples tests and HTML structure.
+Also, the attribute name serves as in indication that deleting the element could break a test.

 Our engineers have written helper functions such as `clickTestSection('name')` that make it easier to select elements, leading to cleaner code and an increased chance that other engineers will use the new convention.

-## Prefix classes with `.js-` when writing JavaScript hooks
+## Prefix JavaScript hooks with `.js-`

 **Problem:** It was unclear when removing `id` and `class` attributes from certain elements would break functionality.

-Removing the `id` from `<button id="submit">Submit</button>` would prevent form submission if a jQuery selector expected to find `#submit` on the page.
-This small mistake is easy to make when refactoring a large codebase in a complex product.
+Removing the `id` from `<button id="submit">Submit</button>`, for example, could prevent form submission if a jQuery selector expected to find `#submit` on the page.

-Each `class` or `id` required a global search of the codebase to ensure that it wasn't needed.
-This slowed down the refactor tremendously since global searches are slow and generic `id`'s such as `#submit` return tons of unrelated results.
+This slowed down the refactor tremendously.
+Removing a `class` or `id` required a global search of the codebase to ensure that it wasn't needed.
+Global searches of large codebases are slow and generic `id`'s such as `#submit` return tons of unrelated results.

 **Solution:** We adopted a common convention of adding a `.js-` prefixed class to elements that are used as JavaScript hooks.